Purpose-Dev/fivem-ts/docs/namespaces/Client/namespaces/LoadingPrompt/README.md

 # LoadingPrompt

-A utility class to manage a loading prompt that appears at the bottom right of the screen.
+A utility module to manage a loading prompt that appears at the bottom right of the screen.
 The loading prompt can display a custom message and spinner, and it can be shown or hidden as needed.

 ## Example